milesepstein13/severe-thunderstorm-analysis/readme.md

    * Before you run, `year_list` will need to be edited to match the year ranges of downloaded Convective Outlook datasets
    * This script also fixes a data issue in the mesonet outlooks dataset where most day three forecasts issued on the last day of a month between 2002-2019 are mistakenly labelled (in `ISSUE` and `EXPIRE` fields) as being for the first day of that month.
    * This script also identifies all dates for which there was a MDT or HIGH convective outlook issed, and saves a Convective Outlook `.shp`, PPH `.nc`, and storm report `.csv` valid on only these dates alongside the full saved datasets in the respective folders within `/data`.
 These datasets are not used any futher, though (since we create a more generalized way to pull out MDT+ days)
-   * Typical running time:
+   * Typical running time: A few minutes
 3. Run `gridize.ipynb` and `gridize2.ipynb`

    * This takes in the CO, PPH, and report data output by `load_data.ipynb` from `/data` and creates gridded netCDF files (usable by xarray) from outlook `.shp` and report `.csv` files.
 These `.nc` files are saved alongside the `.shp` and `.csv` files they were derived from.
 For each day: each outlook issued for that day is "gridized" by noting the implied probability of a storm occuring within 25 miles of each gridpoint, and reports are "gridized" by counting the number of storm reports within 25 miles of each gridpoint and noting whether or not any storm report occurred within 25 miles of each gridpoint.
-   * Typical running time:
+   * Typical running time: `gridize.ipynb` (for outlooks) takes a few days to run (and can be resumed partway through if needed). `gridize2.ipynb` takes a few minutes
 4. Run `labelling.ipynb`

    * This reads in the CO, PPH, and report data output by `load_data.ipynb` from `/data` and adds the following variables (each date is associated with one value for each of these variables):